 At 15, Kiya took up guitar to further herself as a songwriter.
 She had begun writing music on piano, but found lugging a keyboard up to Vale Castle a bit much one year, and opted for something more practical...

-This choice and the new possibilities that came with it inspired Kiya, and very quickly bore the fruit that was songs 'Freedom' and 'Sweet Decadence'.
+This choice, and the new possibilities that came with it inspired Kiya, and very quickly bore the fruit of songs 'Freedom' and 'Sweet Decadence'.

 As you may have guessed, music has always had a massive presence in Kiya's life.
 She's grown up in a very musical family who have always been there to inspire, advise and support her.

-The local community has played a vital part too, with many excellent local forces seeing Kiya's potential and passion for her craft, and supporting her however they can.
+The local community has played a vital part too, with many excellent local forces seeing Kiya's potential and passion for her craft early on, and supporting her however they can.

 Back in 2018 at the beginning of this project, Kiya recorded her debut EP Sweet Decadence with Apocalypse Studios.
 Kiya experimented on this project, utilising the capabilities of the studio.
 2 of 3 tracks were filled out with big guitars and bass, all the synth imaginable, string sections and drums, and it came out sounding huge!
 And whilst it's not exactly what Kiya's music has evolved into, it was essential to hear what could be made of the songs that came from just her voice and acoustic guitar.